deepgram/web-next/content/blog/posts/how-to-build-an-openai-whisper-api/index.md

 Okay, so maybe that wasn't a very good translation...

 CLI's are incredibly useful for getting things working locally **_fast_**.
-But they don't really scale well if you want to hook up other software systems.
+But they don't scale well if you want to hook up other software systems.
 They aren't good for builders.

-# The Gestalt of API's
+## The Gestalt of API's

 The moment you start thinking like a builder, you want things that you can piece together.
 Things that you can scale.
 Components that can be combined into more than the sum of their parts.
-That's where API's come in: you can build services that provide value to any other piece of your system that you want.
+That's where APIs come in: you can build services that provide value to any other piece of your system that you want.

 Want to build a notetaking app that joins your Zoom calls, records the audio, and saves the transcript for browsing later?
 Well, you probably don't want to call `whisper` at the command line.
 You want a little service running, just waiting for requests.
 You want an API.

 So, let's build one.
 Specifically, let's build an HTTP API that we can send HTTP POST requests to with a tool like `curl` or [Postman](https://www.postman.com).
 And let's do it in the data science language _du jour_ – Python.

-The first thing we need to pick out is a webserver framework.
+The first thing we need to pick out is a web server framework.
 There are lots available and range from full-fledged development platforms like [Django](https://www.djangoproject.com/), to simple synchronous frameworks like [Flask](https://palletsprojects.com/p/flask/), to pure-Python asynchronous frameworks like [Tornado](https://www.tornadoweb.org/).

 For this example, let's stick with Flask.
 It does everything we need without bringing too much extra support to the table, and is one of the simplest and easiest web frameworks to get started with.
 Let's install it: